 For some reason this single task has stumped me for around 3 years till I had to basically wipe my home lab as I messed up some hard drive install procedure half juggling act.

-I will be writing these instructions for Xen Orchestra but almost 99% of this can be transfered to other virtualization servers.
+I will be writing these instructions for Xen Orchestra but almost 99% of this can be transferred to other virtualization servers.

 First we will need to start with creating a VM on your server.

-I am chosing Ubuntu 18.04 as this is the current Ubuntu image I trust. generally I will move on to the latest LTS release after it's been out for a year.
+I am choosing Ubuntu 18.04 as this is the current Ubuntu image I trust. generally I will move on to the latest LTS release after it’s been out for a year.

 Create the VM with 1 core, 1gb ram and 10gb drive.
 Give it a name.